pro-well-plan/pwptemp/docs/drilling/pwptemp.drilling.input_info.md

 PARAMETERS RELATED TO THE OPERATION
 tin: fluid inlet temperature, °C
-q: flow rate, m3/h
+q: flow rate, lpm
 rpm: revolutions per minute
 t: torque on the drill string, kN*m
 tbit: torque on the bit, kN*m
 wob: reight on bit, kN
 rop: rate of penetration, m/h
-an: area of the nozzles, m2
+an: area of the nozzles, in2
 ```

 See the [pwptemp.drilling](https://github.com/pro-well-plan/pwptemp/blob/master/docs/pwptemp.drilling.md) documentation.